Generation Games is Age UK Oxfordshire’s physical activity service. Our aim is very simple: to help you get moving and enjoy life to the full.

 Chair-Dancing: chair-based exercise to music

 These classes are mainly performed sitting down and often with a short (optional) standing section to practice balance.
-The classes work on improving strength by using Therabands, body weight and sometimes hand weights.
+The classes work on improving strength by using resistance bands, body weight and sometimes hand weights.
 Other equipment such as batons, scarves or pom poms may be used to improve coordination.
 Great for keeping active - especially if you are less mobile.
-In many classes the group will have a cup of tea and a chat afterwards too.
-We recommend that you wear comfortable clothes and shoes.

 Big, Bold and Balance